 It is better to pay for minor expenses to reduce the number of your claims.
-Remember, every time you file a claim, your next insurance premium quote will go up as well.
+Remember, every time you file a claim, your insurance premium quote will also go up.
 So it is best to file claims wisely.

 Most accidents can be preventable.
-There are some ways to avoid accidents and property damages like:
+There are some ways to avoid accidents and property damage:

 - Childproof your home.
-Installing covers on electric outlets and securing large furniture can greatly reduce the risk of child accidents.
+Installing covers on electric outlets and securing large furniture can significantly reduce the risk of child accidents.

-- Use of non-skid rugs to avoid slip and fall accidents.
+- Use non-skid rugs to avoid slip-and-fall accidents.

 - Train dogs to socialize with other people.
 This will reduce the chances of dogs attacking other people.

 Remember that you will only spend money out of your pocket if you file a claim.
 You may think that getting a high deductible is a financial burden.
 But if you maintain your house and don’t file insurance claims often, you’ll see how much money you can save over time.